4nd2in/edu/pages/OSI-model.md

 # Open Systems Interconnection model (OSI model)
 	- A single layer N uses services of layer N-1 (and only of that layer) to complete its job and provides an interface to layer N+1 so that N+1 can use services of N.
+	- A layer N on one client communicates with layer N on the other client via a defined protocoll
 		- ### How to remember
 			- Please Do Not Throw Sausage Pizza Away
 			- Alle Priester Saufen Tequila Nach Der Predigt